isomerpages/nlb-learning/_science/Preschoolers/Learning Pathways.md

       </tr>
 			<tr>
 			 <td><a href="https://www.eventbrite.sg/e/caring-for-the-environment-all-about-seas-and-oceans-tickets-323601620157?aff=ebdsoporgprofile" target="_blank"><b>[Caring for the Environment] All About Seas and Oceans </b></a></td>
-        <td> Come and join an afternoon of fun, with a dramatized storytelling about the Singapore Rivers' past, song and upcycling craft session.
-Children will learn the importance of keeping our rivers clean and how we can reuse our household waste through upcycling.
-This programme is for children aged 3 to 8 years old.
+        <td> Find out more about the importance of Seas and Oceans and how we can play a part in protecting them in this storytelling and activity session for children aged 4-6.
+This is a parent-accompanied programme.
+Registration is required for this programme.
 </td>
         <td>June 19 2022<br>2.00pm – 3.00pm<br></td>
         <td>Jurong Regional Library </td>